StillLynnTheCloset/kotlr/README.md

 # Kotlr

-Its a portmanteau of Kotlin and Tumblr
+It's a portmanteau of Kotlin and Tumblr

 Kotlr is a Kotlin library for interacting with the Tumblr(V2) API.
 The library is written in pure Kotlin, but does currently have